What is merino wool felt?

 Products made with natural undyed vegetable tanned hides age gracefully and develop a patina with use and wear - turning from a light tan to a beautiful caramel color.

 Vegetable tanned leather upkeep To maintain an even finish, vegetable tanned leather can be treated with a conditioning treatment.
-To apply, rub a very small amount of the treatment on your item using a clean, dry rag.
+To apply, rub a very small amount of the treatment on your item using a clean, dry cloth.
 Let the conditioner soak in for up to one hour.
-Use another clean rag to buff dry.
+Use another clean cloth to buff dry.
 Be aware that the color of the leather will darken slightly after being treated with conditioner.

 Chrome tanned leather